Housing the millennial generation

 The Starter Home policy is a scheme that allows the purchase of a new build home for a discount of at least 20% off the market price.
 It must be the buyer’s first home and the buyer must also fall within the required age bracket.
 Yet only the top third of eligible first-time buyers in London will be able to afford them, even at a 20% discount.

 Starter homes can then be sold at full market value after five years giving larger returns to people already able to afford a home and creating further upward pressure on house prices.
+This scheme has now been withdrawn.

 |Spatially, starter homes are not meant to be long-term residences.
 This often means that homes are smaller and built with lower-quality materials.|